ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

 as part of this release (all physics is available through the :term:`CCPP` using the repository described in :numref:`Table %s <Repo_Structure>`).

 ..
 COMMENT: Should we omit CMakeLists.txt, CMakeModules, driver (which I added) or add a description?
-   COMMENT: Should we omit NEMS directory, which doesn't seem to be part of the repo anymore?
-   ├── NEMS                  -------- NOAA Earth Modeling System framework
+..
+COMMENT: I don't see a "gfsphysics" directory...
+Can we remove it or be more specific about where it is?
+There are two CCPP repos in the table referenced above...
+Framework and Physics.